TimothyHyndman/deconvolve/README.md

 deconvolve
 ==========

 The R package *deconvolve* provides tools for performing non-parametric deconvolution on measurement error problems.
+It contains functions for finding bandwidths, deconvolved densities and non-parametric regression estimates.

 Installation
 ------------